parameterizeit/starter-academic/content/authors/anderson-h/_index.md

 - Technicians
 ---

-Eddie is working on his undergraduate degree at Northwestern University.
+Hope is working on her undergraduate degree at Davidson College.